xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

 }
 ~~~~~~

-While we write this test, we think of a simpler one:
+While we write this test, we think of a two simpler ones:

 ~~~~~
 @Test